 Despite hardships, small business owners are focused on not going into further debt to keep their businesses afloat during the crisis.

-More than 60 percent of respondent business owners indicated they planned to leverage regular revenues, e-commerce revenues, and/or promotions with gift certificates and memberships, and did not plan to leverage credit card debt, bank loans, new lines of credit, or government loans.
+More than 60 percent of respondent business owners indicated they planned to leverage regular revenues, e-commerce revenues, grants, and/or promotions with gift certificates and memberships, and did not plan to leverage credit card debt, bank loans, new lines of credit, or government loans.
 About 33 percent of respondent business owners exclusively identified regular revenues, e-commerce revenues, and/or promotions with gift certificates and memberships as means to finance their operations during the crisis.

 Small business owners are adapting their business operations to COVID-19 in a variety of ways.